 Due to its association with documentary and street photography, black and white images generally evoke a sense of sensuality or seriousness.
 A black and white color scheme also appears to be more timeless than color images.
 They are free from color schemes associated with particular types of film, processes, or trends.

 This timelessness is important in street photography composition because it helps maintain a sense of relevance and poignancy over history.

 Many photographers prefer black and white images because they distance the subject from reality.
-In street photography, an image of the world in monochrome is foreign to our colour vision.
+In street photography, an image of the world in monochrome is foreign to our color vision.
 This gives us a reason to pause and investigate an image more carefully.

-Due to the lack of cues that colour photography provides, the viewer will tend to pause on a black and white photograph to read what is happening in the image.
+Due to the lack of cues that color photography provides, the viewer will tend to pause on a black and white photograph to read what is happening in the image.
 This slower viewing time means that a photographer has more time to communicate with a viewer.